Revised – December 2016

 Secure Socket Layer (SSL) Encryption

-Broadway Federal Bank utilizes Secure Socket Layer (SSL) encryption technology to protect your data and transmissions over the Internet.
-This technology encrypts, or scrambles, the information you provide so it's difficult for anyone other than Broadway Federal Bank to read it.
+City First Bank utilizes Secure Socket Layer (SSL) encryption technology to protect your data and transmissions over the Internet.
+This technology encrypts, or scrambles, the information you provide so it's difficult for anyone other than City First Bank to read it.
 We use this technology whenever confidential information, such as your account number or social security number is requested.
 The SSL protocol continuously verifies the identity of each party during the session, encrypting messages to help ensure they remain private and unaltered.

 Control permissions exist within the Online Banking system where a User's access to payment or transfer activities can be restricted or require approval prior to completing.